-Mr and Mrs W have said they were introduced to the investment in the commercial lending company by an investment marketing company, which appears to be genuine and is still operating in 2025.
+Mr and Mrs W have said they were introduced to the investment in the energy company by an investment marketing company, which appears to be genuine and is still operating in 2025.
 But I wouldn't necessarily expect a scam company to be able to arrange this kind of introduction.

-Mr and Mrs W were sent a number of documents, including an application form, a brochure about the bond they were investing in and confirmation of their investment - all of which appear relatively professional and legitimate.
-But I wouldn't necessarily expect a company operating a scam to provide this level of communication and documentation.
+Mr and Mrs W were sent a number of documents, including a reservation form, confirmation of receipt of their funds and a certificate of their investment by the energy company - all of which appear relatively professional and legitimate.
+They were also sent a number of updates throughout the term of their investment about the activity and performance of the company.
+But I wouldn't necessarily expect a company operating a scam to communicate in this way.

-Mr and Mrs W have also said they received a number of interest payments back from the commercial lending company following their investment, totalling over £2,500.
+Mr and Mrs W have also said they received a number of interest payments back from the energy company following their investment, totalling over £7,000.
 But I wouldn't expect a company intending to operate a scam to send such a significant amount back to a supposed victim.